-This option sets the MODBUS device address for the controller and must be unique for each device on the bus.
+This option sets the Modbus device address for the controller and must be unique for each device on the bus.

-NOTE: Only available with NXDBMB (modbus) on NXDBVSD (variable speed drive) daughterboard installed.
+NOTE: Only available with NXDBMB (Modbus) or NXDBVSD (variable speed drive) daughterboard installed.

-Option 00.8 - MODBUS communications speed (0 - 3) LV3 Default value 0
+Option 00.8 - Modbus communications speed (0 - 3) LV3 Default value 0

-NOTE: Only available with NXDBMB (modbus) on NXDBVSD (variable speed drive) daughterboard installed.
+NOTE: Only available with NXDBMB (Modbus) or NXDBVSD (variable speed drive) daughterboard installed.

-This option sets the MODBUS communications speed in each controller as follows:
+This option sets the Modbus communications speed in each controller as follows: